 With contributions by

 Gary Boire Anne Collett, M.J.
 Daymond, S.A.
 Dseagu, Heidi Ganner, Susan Gingell, Alamgir Hashmi, Sue Hosking, Carol Ann Howells, A. Norman Jeffares, Lars Jensen, Russell McDougall, W.H.
-New, Kirsten Holst Petersen, Prem K. Poddar, Velma Pollard, Anna Rutherford, Paul Sharrad, Norman Simms, Betty Thøgersen, Kathryn Trees og Rajiva Wijesinha
+New, Kirsten Holst Petersen, Prem K. Poddar, Velma Pollard, Anna Rutherford, Paul Sharrad, Norman Simms, Betty Thøgersen, Kathryn Trees and Rajiva Wijesinha

 More about the book